-I’d like to get to the point on the the role of technology in Strategy Management.
-There is merit to the idea that it’s best to begin with a manual process, then once your needs and workflows are well understood, migrate to an automated solution.
+I’d like to get to the point on the role of technology in Strategy Management.
+There is merit to the idea that it’s best, to begin with, a manual process, then once your needs and workflows are well understood, migrate to an automated solution.
 However, experience shows some significant pitfalls to this approach.

 Having said that, there are enormous longer-term benefits for your organization to automate the process, not to mention the real-time benefits to the Performance Management Core-Team and the program:

-- Repeatability – Each time your monthly or quarterly meeting comes around, a system will ensure the preparation, meeting, and follow-through are consistent, no matter how foggy the memories of the practitioners!
-Of course, report generation will be snap once the reports are configured for your needs.
+- Repeatability – Each time your monthly or quarterly meeting comes around, a system will ensure the preparation, meeting, and follow-through are consistent, no matter how foggy the memories of the practitioners are!
+Of course, report generation will be snapped once the reports are configured for your needs.

 - Resilience to Staff Changes – This goes for Leadership as well as change agents – When new leaders arrive, you expect they will want to make some changes in direction, but building the process into a system ensures they won’t have to change the way it’s managed.
 When change agents leave, a piece of the process will leave with them if their know-how isn’t built into the business rules of the system.